Introduction

 The rootless believers

-Concerning the plant which has no root, the account of Matthew, Mark, and Luke and not different, except that where Matthew called it stony place, Mark called it stony ground and Luke called it a rock.
-Also where Matthew says tribulation and persecution, Mark says affliction or persecution and Luke says times of persecution.
+The seed that fell on stony ground germinated quickly.
+But because it has no root to nourish it constantly with water, when the sun rose, it scorched it to death.
+(Matthew 13:5-6, 21; Mark 4:5-6; Luke 8:6).
+The accounts of Matthew, Mark, and Luke are not different, except that where Matthew said stony place, Mark said stony ground, and Luke said a rock.
+Also, where Matthew says tribulation and persecution, Mark says affliction or persecution, and Luke says times of persecution.

-Most new converts are more likely to become rootless believers because at the early stages of their Christian life, if persecution and or trials arises on account of their newfound faith, they are not likely to stand, they will backslide into the world again – apostasy.
-Hence discipling them is very key to make them buy some time to grow and have a firm grip on Christ.
+Third, some are rootless Christians because they are new converts.
+New converts are more likely to become rootless believers because, at the early stages of their Christian life, if persecution and or trials arise against them, they are not likely to stand; they will backslide into the world again.
+Hence discipling them is key to making them buy some time to grow and have a firm grip on Christ.

 The unfruitful believers